 The proposed bill, if enacted, would amend current statutes related to local government in Arizona, specifically sections 11-251 and 41-1279.21 of the Arizona Revised Statutes.
-It would allow county boards of supervisors to establish and operate facilities providing veterans' services, a new addition to the existing law.
-Additionally, the bill mandates the Auditor General to conduct procedural reviews of county treasurer offices, ensuring compliance with accounting standards and internal controls, and requires written reporting of findings and recommendations to relevant parties, including the county treasurer and the Joint Legislative Audit Committee.
+It would allow county boards of supervisors to establish and operate facilities providing veterans' services, a new provision aimed at enhancing support for veterans.
+Additionally, the bill mandates the Auditor General to conduct procedural reviews of county treasurer offices, ensuring compliance with accounting standards and internal controls.
+The results of these reviews, along with any recommendations, must be communicated to the relevant county officials and legislative committees, thereby increasing accountability and oversight.

-Furthermore, the bill introduces provisions for counties with populations under 250,000, allowing them to meet fiscal obligations from various revenue sources, while capping the amount used for purposes outside the designated revenue source at $1,250,000.
-It also requires these counties to report on their use of revenue sources for fiscal obligations by October 1, 2025.
-Overall, the bill aims to enhance oversight and operational capabilities of local governments while ensuring accountability in financial management.
+Furthermore, the bill introduces specific financial provisions for counties with populations under 250,000, allowing them to meet fiscal obligations from various revenue sources, including special taxing jurisdictions, while capping the amount used for non-designated purposes at $1,250,000.
+It also requires these counties to report on their use of revenue sources by October 1, 2025, detailing any deviations from intended purposes.
+Overall, the bill aims to enhance local government operations and fiscal management while providing additional support for veterans.

 Statutes affected: